 Writing Prompt: Create a believable Alien and write something from his/her perspective.

 This entry was posted on Sunday, January 25th, 2009 at 8:50 pm and is filed under Characters, World Building, Writing Prompt.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.